ywkim/omgpt/README.md

 6. **Full Output Feature**: If you want to see the full output of the last executed command, simply press Ctrl + O. This will show you the complete standard output or error, providing you with all the details you need.

+7. **Auto-Completion for File and Directory Paths**: OMGpt Shell supports auto-completion for file and directory paths.
+As you start typing a path, OMGpt Shell will suggest possible completions, making it faster and easier to enter paths.

-7. **Non-Interactive Mode**: OMGpt Shell supports a non-interactive mode, allowing you to use it in scripts or batch jobs, or to execute a single command without entering the interactive shell environment.
+8. **Non-Interactive Mode**: OMGpt Shell supports a non-interactive mode, allowing you to use it in scripts or batch jobs, or to execute a single command without entering the interactive shell environment.

-8. **Examples of use**:
+9. **Examples of use**:

    - **Example 1**: When you say, "Download the file at 'http://example.com/file' and save it as 'downloaded_file'", OMGpt Shell will execute the following:
      ```bash